wichon/aws-lambda-elasticbeanstalk-cleanup/README.md

 ## Using aws-lambda-elasticbeanstalk-cleanup

-Create a new Python Lambda Function in your aws console, and paste the code, change the region and limit values at the top of the code accordingly to your needs:
+Create a new Python Lambda Function in your aws console, and paste the code, change the region and limit values at the top of the code according to your needs:

     versionsLimit = 25
     region = "us-west-2"

-Set the Memory and Timeout values for example:
+Set the Memory and Timeout values for your function, for example:

     Memory (MB): 128
     Timeout    : 1 min

-And that's it, you can the configure how can your function will be triggered, using a Scheduled Event or so :).
+And that's it, you can then configure how can your function will be triggered, using a Scheduled Event or so :).

 ## IAM Role